 is designed for each individual and covers a great range of exercise into movement and perceptive repatterning.
 Safety is always primary.
 We work from a base of safety and trust which allows us to add challenges in a way that builds Practical Confidence.
 Exercises and activities can focus on coordination challenges, strength building, decontraction and range of motion, movement repatterning, sensory training, muscle endurance, body alignment, practical task application, and anything else that is relevant.
 Where many balance and stability programs emphasize one's ability to stand on one leg, we will take a whole body approach that is based in the relationships between two feet, two hands, and the head (check out the picture of Mr. Lee).
 We learn safely to optimize one's support mechanisms to gain comfort being off center in controlled ways.
 The practice of learning to shift freely and comfortably between optimized bases of support leads to Practical Confidence in negotiating the terrain of life.

 Your home is the best place to do balance and stability work.

 Assessment and initial session (at least 90 minutes) $80

 8 Sessions (at least 45 minutes) $400 ($50 per session)

-Rates listed are for locations in Alpharetta, Johns Creek, Roswell, Peachtree Corners, Duluth, and parts of Dunwoody.
+Rates listed are for locations in Alpharetta, Johns Creek, Duluth, Roswell, Peachtree Corners, Dunwoody, Sandy Springs, and Buckhead.
 Please call to discuss rates for locations outside of these areas.

 Balance and stability training is best done one on one but I am happy to do group presentations to share information about improving balance and stability.
 Please call to discuss these possibilities.
 404-324-2004